 Years later, in September 2002, after celebrating the anniversary of Srila Prabhupada’s arrival in America, I wrote Yamuna-devi, “Two days ago I spoke of the time Srila Prabhupada’s poem “Markine Bhagavata-dharma” first appeared in English in BTG and you read it to Gurudas Prabhu and me and at the end you cried.”
 And she replied, “I sang this prayer this year on Vyasa-puja day, and all the while torrents of tears fell.
 One of my weaknesses is tears.”

-From Bombay Srila Prabhupada went to Allahabad for the Ardha-kumbha-mela, and Yamuna-devi and I were there with him.
+From Bombay, Srila Prabhupada went to Allahabad for the Ardha-kumbha-mela, and Yamuna and I were there with him.
 Srila Prabhupada spoke on the story of Ajamila and the holy name from the Sixth Canto of Srimad-Bhagavatam.
-Only the first two cantos had yet been translated and published, so Prabhupada read from his Sanskrit Bhagavatam with commentaries, sometimes translating from Sridhara Swami’s and occasionally from Jiva Gosvami’s.
+Only the first two cantos had been translated and published then, so Prabhupada read from his Sanskrit Bhagavatam with commentaries, sometimes translating from Sridhara Swami’s comments and occasionally from Jiva Gosvami’s.
 While there, I heard that Srila Prabhupada had said that he was speaking for Yamuna.

-And in April 2007, when Yamuna visited me in Carpinteria, I asked her about it.
+In April 2007, when Yamuna visited me at my ashram in Carpinteria, California, I asked her about it.
 And she told me something that etched an indelible impression on my heart.
-As she explained, she always thought that she had as much right as anyone else to walk or sit close to Srila Prabhupada.
+As she explained, she had always thought she had as much right as anyone to walk or sit close to Srila Prabhupada.
 And generally when he spoke, she would sit in front of the vyasasana at his feet.
-She had never really distinguished in terms of etiquette that men should walk closer to Prabhupada, and women further, or that men should sit closer to him, and women further.
-And the movement had been like that—like a family.
+She had never really considered that men should walk or sit closer to Prabhupada, and women further away.
+The movement had been like that in the early days—like a family.

-In Allahabad, however, one of the sannyasis explained to her that in India the women sat apart and that she should too.

-About 10:30 the next morning, after she hadn’t sat at the foot of Prabhupada’s vyasasana as usual, Srila Prabhupada noticed her passing by his tent, and he called, “Yamuna, come in here.”
+In Allahabad, however, one of the sannyasis explained to Yamuna that in India the women sat apart and that she should too.
+So during the next morning’s lecture she sat at some distance from Srila Prabhupada.
+Later that morning, Prabhupada noticed her passing by his tent, and he called, “Yamuna, come in here.”
 She entered and offered her obeisances, and before she got up he said, “So, you don’t want to hear anymore?”
 Yamuna burst into tears; Prabhupada—hearing from him—was her life.
 “Where were you this morning?” he asked.
 Yamuna told him exactly what had happened.
 Prabhupada was silent.

 Sitting in Prabhupada’s tent, she asked him, “How much time did you actually spend with your guru maharaja?”
-“Very few occasions,” he said; “maybe five or six.
+“Very few occasions,” he said, “maybe five or six.
 But they were very intimate.
 We used to walk and talk so many things.”
 Then he said, “Those who think that association with the spiritual master is physical, they are no better than a mosquito sitting on the lap of a king.
 And what is the business of a mosquito?
 Simply to suck blood.
 So many of my godbrothers, they were big, big sannyasis, and they thought like that, and they simply sucked blood.”

-“So that is that story of hearing,” she continued.
-“Prabhupada said, ‘I am speaking because you want to hear so much.
-I am speaking as much because you want to hear so much.’
+“So, that is that story of hearing,” she continued.
+“Prabhupada said, ‘I am speaking so much because you want to hear so much.’
 So he knew that hunger.
 I never expressed that to him, but he knew.”
 As Yamuna often said, Srila Prabhupada was completely aware of every disciple in every way—both their internal consciousness and the external manifestations of their service.